Starting in Small Wind

 Hugh Piggott, of the self-build school of small wind, has been designing and making wind turbines on a Scottish peninsula since the 1970s.
 His practical advice is good and his workshops, held in many places, are useful and popular.
 You can find some of his writing at his website.
 His Windpower Workshop is also a book worth having.

 Mick Sagrillo is another small wind veteran.
 You'll find numerous articles and interviews of his online.
-Of note, his 2008 presentation about the importance of tower height for small wind turbines.
+Of note, his notes about the importance of tower height for small wind turbines.

 Correct siting, i.e. where there's enough wind, is key.
 It's not enough to believe that your site is windy, you need to know it.